webqit/oohtml/README.md

 All of the above can be seen in a three-step tour.
 Each sample document below can be previewed directly in the browser:

-### 1. Write HTML as Reusable Components
+### `1. | ` Write HTML as Reusable Components

-A good first thing about OOHTML is its component system.
+At its core, OOHTML is a component system.
 It lets you write HTML as reusable components.

 The standard `<template>` element already lets you define reusable markup.
 OOHTML completes the idea by introducing the `<import>` element.
 Together, they form a declarative component system.